osowatzke/ECE_574A_Assignment2/README.txt

 3) Brief Description of the Program:
    In this assignment, we created a High Level Synthesis (HLS) tool that converts behavioral netlists into synthesizable verilog datapath implementations.
 Additionally, our pragram returns the critical path of the datapath by utilizing latency estimates of the datapath components.
 The arguments for executing the program are the path to the behavioral netlist and the path to the output file.

    The program creates a graph topography representing the control data flow graph of the netlist.
 This graph is generated in two stages.
 First, all components explicitly written in the file are added to the graph in the file parser.
 Then, the components implicitly in the graph are added.
-These include registers without component instantiations, and cast components which convert between data types.
+These include registers without component instantiations and cast components which convert between data types.
 The cast components have zero delay and map directly to assign statements in the output verilog file.
-The clock and reset are also implicitly added in this stage of design.
+The clock and reset are also implicitly added in this stage of the program.

-   The edges of the graph are instances of the wire structure, which correspond to an inputs, outputs, wires, or registers in the netlist.
-The nodes of the graph are instances of the component structure, which correspond to the different components in the netlist.
+   The edges of the graph are instances of wire structures, which correspond to inputs, outputs, wires, or registers in the netlist.
+The nodes of the graph are instances of component structures, which correspond to different components in the netlist.

    The graph is then converted into a verilog file by mapping the array of wires into inputs, outputs, and wires in the